All Episodes

 And to raise taxes here would just be destructive to the point that not even Obama is interested in that much destruction that soon.

-And I thought, now what this is interesting.
+And I thought, now, this is interesting.

 I don't know where this rumor is or where it started.

-I don't know how widespread it is beyond people at investors business daily.
+I don't know how widespread it is beyond people at Investors Business Daily.

 But it is out there.